fatihguelec/Signal-Reconstruction-in-Diffusion-based-Molecular-Communication/README.md

 # Signal Reconstruction in Diffusion-Based Molecular Communication

-**Overview**
+## **Overview**

 This repository contains MATLAB codes developed in 2018 to simulate the reconstruction of molecular signals in diffusion-based molecular communication (MC) systems.
 Additionally, the simulation codes for the optimal receiver nanomachine design are provided.
-These codes are based on the model proposed in the following paper:
+These codes are based on the model proposed in the following paper: Atakan, B., & Gulec, F. (2019).

-**Citation:**

-Atakan, B., & Gulec, F. (2019).
 "Signal reconstruction in diffusion-based molecular communication." *Transactions on Emerging Telecommunications Technologies*, 30(12), e3699. doi: [10.1002/ett.3699](https://doi.org/10.1002/ett.3699), Open Access Link: https://arxiv.org/pdf/1901.11240

-**Background**
+## **Background**

 Molecular communication is a prominent nanoscale communication paradigm where nanomachines (NMs) form nanonetworks by transmitting information using molecules.
 In this model: